awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* string
 - *Default:* Use the default namespace

-The name of the EKS namespace to be linked to the EMR virtual cluster.
+name of the Amazon EKS namespace to be linked to the Amazon EMR virtual cluster.

 ---